General pharmacology

 Antibiotics

-Ideally, we choose antibiotics based on the level of need – the type of organism, the level of importance (static vs cidal drugs), and known resistance patterns.
+Ideally, we choose antibiotics based on the specific control need – the type of organism, the level of importance (static vs cidal drugs), and known resistance patterns.
 Often, we have to include route of administration so that clients (and veterinarians) don’t get hurt when administering longer term therapy.
 We also have to remember that many oral drugs will not make it past the rumen or C3 to be absorbed by the ruminant patient.

 Also ideally, we have a set of guidelines that helps us decide when to pull out the “big guns” (potent antibiotics) and the “big guns” still work because we don’t use them unless necessary.
 The drugs we can use vary by species and we try to avoid using the “big guns” for prophylactic (preoperative, just in case) administration.